 North Macedonia: Investing in North Macedonia

 In the absence of adequate domestic savings, foreign investments provide an important avenue for the development of North Macedonia’s economy.
-According to UNCTAD's World Investment Report 2023, net FDI flows to North Macedonia increased to USD 794 million in 2022, up by 42.6% year-on-year.
-At the end of the same period, the total stock of FDI was estimated at USD 7.47 billion, around 54.7% of the country’s GDP.
-According to figures by the Central Bank, the main investing countries in terms of stocks are Austria with a total of EUR 1,053 million, followed by Greece with EUR 729 million.
-The top five foreign investors in the country also comprise the United Kingdom (EUR 634 million), Germany (EUR 572 million), and the Netherlands (EUR 544 million).
-In terms of investment activities, Manufacturing attracts the highest share, accounting for EUR 2,453 million or 35% of total direct investments, while financial and insurance activities receive EUR 1,520 million or 21.7%.
-In 2023, the country welcomed total net inflows from direct investments totaling EUR 616.7 million.
-This sum stemmed from net inflows from equity amounting to EUR 274.8 million, reinvestment of earnings of EUR 172.9 million, and intercompany lending of EUR 169.1 million (data Central Bank).
+According to UNCTAD's World Investment Report 2024, net FDI flows to North Macedonia decreased to USD 667 million in 2023, down by 15% compared to the record level reached one year earlier.
+At the end of the same period, the total stock of FDI was estimated at USD 8.4 billion, around 57% of the country’s GDP.
+According to the Central Bank, the largest direct investments were from Austria, with EUR 1,199 million, followed by Greece with EUR 751 million.
+The top five foreign investors also include Turkey (EUR 715 million), Germany (EUR 652 million), and the Netherlands (EUR 597 million), together accounting for 51.9% of total direct investments.
+In terms of investment activities, EUR 2,470 million in direct investments were made, with 33% allocated to "manufacturing" and EUR 1,724 million (22.9%) to "financial and insurance activities".
+Preliminary figures show that during 2024, total net inflows from direct investments in the country amounted to EUR 1,255 million (passing the one billion mark for the first time), as a result of registered net inflows from intercompany lending (by EUR 686 million), equity (EUR 313.6 million) and reinvestment of earnings (EUR 255.3 million).

-North Macedonia’s legal and regulatory framework is generally favorable to foreign investors and provides numerous incentives to attract them.
+North Macedonia’s legal and regulatory framework is generally favourable to foreign investors and provides numerous incentives to attract them.
 Moreover, the country adopted a new law to create more advantageous conditions for strategic investments.
 Both the Law on Technological Industrial Development Zones (TIDZ) and the Law on Financial Support of Investments offer incentives to investors, including a ten-year tax exemption on personal and corporate income, free access to public services, job creation and capital investment subsidies, and financial support to exporters.
-Labor costs are low, but on the other hand, there is often a shortage of skilled labor.
+Labour costs are low, but on the other hand, there is often a shortage of skilled labour.
 Foreign investors may directly invest in all industry and business sectors, barring those restricted by law.
 For instance, investment in the production of weapons and pharmaceuticals requires government approval.
 Additionally, sectors like banking, financial services, insurance, and energy necessitate compliance with specific licensing requirements, which are applicable to both domestic and foreign investors alike, while the country does not have a national investment screening mechanism in line with international standards.
 North Macedonia has made significant efforts to harmonize its legal framework with the criteria, standards, and practices of the European Union.
-The sector of digitalization and green energy have been identified as strategic by the government: according to data by fDi Markets, renewable energy projects contributed most to FDI in North Macedonia between January 2017 and July 2022, totaling USD 739 million, ahead of the real estate sector (USD 409 million) and software and IT (USD 381 million).
+The sector of digitalization and green energy have been identified as strategic by the government: according to data by fDi Markets, renewable energy projects contributed most to FDI in North Macedonia between January 2017 and July 2022, totalling USD 739 million, ahead of the real estate sector (USD 409 million) and software and IT (USD 381 million – latest data available).
 A number of challenges remain nonetheless, including corruption, lack of transparency, poor customer service, excessive bureaucracy, political interference in the judiciary, lack of government capacity, communication difficulties, and shortcomings in the rule of law and contract enforcement.
-North Macedonia ranks 54th among the 132 economies on the Global Innovation Index 2023 and 71st out of 184 countries on the latest Index of Economic Freedom.
+North Macedonia ranks 58th among the 133 economies on the Global Innovation Index 2024 and 73rd out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |